When choosing an entry-level road bike, you will most likely encounter Shimano Claris, Sora, or Tiagra groupsets.

 Shimano Claris, Sora or Tiagra?
 Which One Should You Choose?

-Regarding shifting speed and reliability, all three groupsets are pretty much the same.
+All three groupsets are pretty much the same regarding shifting speed and reliability.
 The main differences are the number of speeds, weight, cable routing, and price.

-I recommend choosing Tiagra 2×10spd because it’s the closest to the experience of the Shimano 105 mechanical and newer 2×12spd groupsets.
+I recommend choosing Tiagra 2×10spd because it offers the closest experience to the Shimano 105 mechanical and newer 2×12spd groupsets.

 But even Claris and Sora will do their job well.
 Just remember you will have larger jumps between gears.
 The biggest disadvantage of Claris is the external shifting cable routing.